Baharin2007/JJK-game-scratch/README.md

 # 🎮 JIK Game (Scratch)
-*A simple anime-themed game built with Scratch!*
+*A simple anime-themed game built with Scratch*
 ## 🕹️ How to Play
 1. Download the `.sb3` file.
 2. Upload it to [Scratch](https://scratch.mit.edu/) to play